aellas/Runescape-Name-Checker/README.md

 # 🔎 RSNChecker
 <strong>RSNChecker</strong> allows you to search OSRS, RS3 hiscores or RunePixels to see if a runescape username is available. <br />
-You can search either a single username, or multiple usernames (seperated by a comma) <br />
 <br />
 ![alt text](https://github.com/Arrayem/Runescape-Name-Checker/blob/main/images/gif.gif)

-# 📝 Features
-+ Search single or multiple usernames (multi usernames need to be seperated with a comma)
-+ Change search location, ie (OSRS / RS3 hiscores or RunePixels)

 # ✍️ Setup Instructions
 + Download [Python](https://www.python.org/)